Social Media and Cookies Challenges for Online Privacy

 What are social media cookies?

-Social media cookies are tiny snippets of data that get added to the user’s browser when they visit social platforms such as Facebook, Twitter, Pinterest, LinkedIn, and Instagram.
-The snippet is stored in the user’s browser for a certain period and changes the way the user interacts on social platforms.
+Social media cookies are tiny snippets of data added to users’ browsers when they visit social platforms such as Facebook, Twitter, Pinterest, LinkedIn, and Instagram.
+The snippet is stored in the user’s browser for a certain period, changing how the user interacts on social platforms.

-However, they do not allow marketers to gain access to social media accounts but provide them with Adverts and information that are relevant to them.
-They are used for multiple activities from displaying personalized ads to measuring the effectiveness of targeted ads.
+However, they do not allow marketers to gain access to social media accounts; instead, they provide them with advertisements and relevant information.
+They are used for multiple activities, from displaying personalized ads to measuring the effectiveness of targeted ads.

-For instance – users can always control how Facebook uses the data to show the ads based on user preference.
-On Facebook, users will see that the ads may be delivered according to their interest or specific advertisers.
+For instance, users can always control how Facebook uses the data to show ads based on user preference.
+On Facebook, users will see that the ads may be delivered according to their interests or specific advertisers.

 Challenges with social media cookies

-The Internet has made data access at fingertips.
-Because of which privacy violation has become a common issue on social media sites.
-Facebook is one of the biggest social media platforms with 800 million users from around the world.
+The Internet has made data accessible at their fingertips, so privacy violations have become a common issue on social media sites.
+Facebook is one of the biggest social media platforms, with 800 million users worldwide.

-Like any other website, Facebook also utilizes cookies to understand the user behavior using Facebook cookies.
-However, the problem is that the Facebook cookies are not deleted even after the user signs out of his or her account.
+Like any other website, Facebook also utilizes cookies to understand user behavior using Facebook cookies.
+However, the problem is that the Facebook cookies are not deleted even after the user signs out of their account.

 Social media platforms use two types of cookies –